billgraziano/xelogstash/README.md

 ### Running as a service
 In order to run this as a service, complete the following steps

-1. `sqlxewriter -service install` will install as a service named `sqlxewriter`.
+1. From an Administrative command prompt, run `sqlxewriter -service install`.
+This will install as a service named `sqlxewriter`.
 You can find it in the list of services as "XEvent Writer for SQL Server".
 1. Configure the service to auto-start
 1. Update the service to run as a service account.
 This service account should have `VIEW SERVER STATE` permission on each SQL Server it polls.
-1. Reset the permissions on the `xestate` directory and ALL files in that directory to grant the service account write permission
+1. Reset the permissions on the `xestate` directory and ALL files in that directory to grant the service account write permission.
+1. When it comes time to update the service, just stop the service and replace the executable.

+### Scaling up
+1. Changes to the `.toml` require a service restart to take effect.
+This includes adding sources.
+1. The sample `sqlxewriter.toml` only reads 10 events per server per minute.
+This should be set to unlimited (`rows = 0`) or some high number like 20,000 (`rows = 20000`)
+1. There are two sample Extended Event session scripts.
+One capture logins and the other interesting events like errors, slow SQL, blocked procesess, mirroring events, and error log written.
+1. I suggest capturing the `system_health`, `AlwaysOn_health`, and these two sessions.

 ## <a name="sources"></a>Sources and Defaults
 Each SQL Server you want to extract events from is called a "source".
 You can specify each source using the `[[sourece]]` header in the TOML file.
 (This is an array of sources.)
 The only required field for a source is the `fqdn` which is how you connect to the server.